doanthevu1910/ams-house-price/README.md

 distance.py: Convert postcode into coordinates, then calculate the distance from each house to Centraal Station (distance1) and Zuid Station (distance2)

-google-maps-rating.py: For each house, get 20 nearest restaurants/bars, and 5 most recent ratings, then calculate the average rating (nearby rating)
+google-maps-rating.py: For each house, get 20 nearest restaurants/bars within a 1km radius, and 5 most recent ratings of each, then calculate the average rating (nearby rating)

 # EDA
-gmaps.py: Draw a heatmap based on price
+gmaps.py: Draw heatmap based on price

 graphs.py: Draw scatter plots